Patient Preference and Adherence

 Conclusions: Interventions developed to engage veterans into care must be directed toward cognitive factors that motivate treatment seeking in addition to traditionally targeted structural barriers.

 Stecker, Tracy; Fortney, John; Hamilton, Francis; Sherbourne, Cathy D.; and Ajzen, Icek, "Engagement in Mental Health Treatment among Veterans Returning from Iraq" (2010).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3726.